 Home Economics is a practical subject that provides life skills and prepares young people for managing their future.
 It gives students knowledge of nutrition, cooking, textiles and home management.
 Active teaching methodologies help make it a fun and enjoyable subject.

 Junior Cycle Home Economics has a direct relevance to the present and future life of every young person.
 Its purpose is to teach young people important skills for living as individuals and how to create a happy and sustainable environment for their families.
 It is studied through three interconnected strands: Food, Health and Culinary Skills; Responsible Family Living; and, Textiles and Craft.
 There are two Classroom-Based Assessments in Home Economics which is studied at common level.
+The written exam is worth 50% and a Practical Cookery Exam (1 1/2 hours) is worth 50%.

 Leaving Certificate Applied – Hotel Catering and Tourism:

 Students who chose Leaving Certificate Applied study Hotel Catering and Tourism.
 It offers candidates an opportunity to progress into the catering and tourism industry.
+They study modules on Fast Food, Restaurants, Foods from different Cultures and Special Diets.

 Please see below some important information in relation to the subject of Home Economics: